pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 This KEP introduces a new API for describing which of these new resources a pod needs.
 The API supports:

 - Network-attached resources.
-The existing [device manager API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/resource-management/device-plugin.md) is limited to hardware on a node.
+The existing [device plugin API](https://github.com/kubernetes/design-proposals-archive/blob/main/resource-management/device-plugin.md) is limited to hardware on a node.
 - Sharing of a resource allocation between multiple containers or pods.
   The device manager API currently cannot share resources at all.
 It